Kazakhstan–Russia relations: Post-Soviet commemorative diplomacy

 Commemorative diplomacy has remained a key feature of Kazakh-Russian relations in the post-Soviet era, particularly surrounding shared memories of World War II.
-Since the early 2000s, Kazakhstan and other Central Asian nations have regularly participated in Moscow’s annual Victory Day parade, marking the defeat of Nazi Germany.
-9 May May 2025, Kazakhstan's President was expected to join other leaders of the Commonwealth of Independent States (CIS) in Moscow to mark the 80th anniversary of the Allied victory, reaffirming regional solidarity rooted in Soviet history.
+Since the early 2000s, Kazakhstan and other Central Asian nations have regularly participated in Moscow's annual Victory Day parade, marking the defeat of Nazi Germany.
+9 May 2025, Kazakhstan's President was expected to join other leaders of the Commonwealth of Independent States (CIS) in Moscow to mark the 80th anniversary of the Allied victory, reaffirming regional solidarity rooted in Soviet history.

 While such attendance is traditional, it has gained increased international attention in recent years, as Russia has used the event to emphasize diplomatic ties amid growing Western isolation following its actions in Ukraine.
 Despite this, Central Asian nations, including Kazakhstan, maintain their own commemorations.
 In 2025, Kazakhstan scheduled a military parade in Astana for 7 May, continuing a pattern of national observance that complements, rather than replaces, regional participation in Moscow.